lena m. napolitano, md, facs, fccp, fccm

 Director, Trauma & Surgical Critical Care

-Dr. Lena M. Napolitano is Professor of Surgery at the University of Michigan School of Medicine, Division Chief of Acute Care Surgery (Trauma, Burns, Critical Care, and Emergency Surgery), Chief of Trauma and Surgical Critical Care, and Associate Chair for the Department of Surgery.
+Dr. Lena M. Napolitano is the Massey Foundation Professor of Surgery at the University of Michigan Hospital, (Trauma, Burns, Critical Care, and Emergency Surgery) and Co-Director of Surgical Critical Care.
 Dr. Napolitano is certified by the American Board of Surgery in General Surgery as well as Surgical Critical Care.
 She is a Fellow of the American College of Surgeons, the American College of Critical Care Medicine, and the American College of Chest Physicians.
-Dr. Napolitano is a member of and holds leadership positions in numerous professional organizations in surgery, trauma and surgical critical care.
+Dr. Napolitano is an Associate Director of the Michigan Center for Integrative Research in Critical Care (MCIRCC) and holds leadership positions in numerous professional organizations in surgery, trauma and surgical critical care.

-Dr. Napolitano is a Director of the American Board of Surgery.
-Dr. Napolitano is currently Chair of the Board of Governors of the American College of Surgeons and previously served as Secretary and member of the Executive Committee.
+Dr. Napolitano has served as a Director of the American Board of Surgery.
+Dr. Napolitano is also a past Chair of the Board of Governors of the American College of Surgeons and previously served as Secretary and member of the Executive Committee.
 She is a member of the Trauma, Burns, Critical Care Component Board of the American Board of Surgery, representing the American Association for the Surgery of Trauma (AAST).
-She has served on the AAST Board of Managers and Chaired the AAST Critical Care Committee and the Education Committee.
-Dr. Napolitano is a member of the Steering Committee of the U.S. Critical Illness and Injury Trials Group (USCIITG).
+She has served on the AAST Board of Managers and Chaired the AAST Critical Care Committee and the Education Committee, and as a member of the Steering Committee of the U.S. Critical Illness and Injury Trials Group (USCIITG).

-Dr. Napolitano is currently a member of the Society of Critical Care Medicine (SCCM) Council, the elected leadership of SCCM.
 Dr. Napolitano has served as Chancellor of the Board of Regents of the American College of Critical Care Medicine and is a Fellow of the American College of Critical Care Medicine.
 She is past-Chair of the Surgical Section of SCCM, and served as SCCM Congress Co-Chair in 2006.
 She served as Chair of the Committee on Perioperative Care for the American College of Surgeons (ACS) from 2003-2005.
 She is past-Chair of the Multi-Institutional Trials Committee and a past member of the Board of Directors for the Eastern Association for the Surgery of Trauma.
-She is a current member of the Board of Directors of the Society for the Advancement of Blood Management.

 Dr. Napolitano has also served as President and Past Secretary of the Surgical Infection Society.
 She is also a member of the Society of University Surgeons, the Association of Women Surgeons, and the American Surgical Association, among others.
 She participates nationally in many organizations, and is a member of the Surgical Education and Self-Assessment Program (SESAP) Committee of the ACS and a member of the Steering Committee of the ACS Fundamentals of Surgery Resident Curriculum Committee.
 She is a member of the national Surgical Care Improvement Project (SCIP) Technical Expert Panels for Respiratory and Infection, with the goal of reducing surgical complications in the United States by 25%.